Tösstal railway line: Services

 The S26 provides the only regular passenger service over the bulk of the Tösstalbahn.
 It provides a half-hourly service between Winterthur and Rüti.
 A journey along the full route takes 64 minutes.
+After 20:00, trains from Winterthur terminate in Bauma and strations between Bauma and Rüti are served by busses.

-The stations in the Winterthur suburbs are also served by other S-Bahn services, with the S12 and S35 serving Winterthur Grüze only.
+The stations in the Winterthur suburbs are also served by other S-Bahn services, with the S12 and S35 serving Winterthur Grüze (combined half-hourly service), while the S11 also serves Winterthur Seen and Sennhof-Kyburg hourly.
+During peak-hour, the S11 also serves stations between Sennhof-Kyburg and Wila every hour.

 Rolling stock

-Passenger service is in the hands of Stadler GTW units provided by THURBO.
+The S26 service is in the hands of Stadler GTW units provided by THURBO.